 bringing the video to my attention:

-• Less waste, smarter businesses.
+- Less waste, smarter businesses.
 When I only have so much, I have to make wise choices.
 I must be focused on making every dollar count.
 I can't afford to scatter my money across many things.
 Last year, I had recurring monthly charges for services I rarely used as well as services that I mistakenly signed up for twice.
 I spent money in places that provided little value.
 I won't be making that mistake again.
 By the same token, businesses are more atuned to how they add value, by impacting the bottom line.
 Companies are focusing their efforts where they can add the highest value and letting go of the rest (think GM closing down Hummer line.)
 (My thanks to @chrisgarrett for pointing me to this last link.)

-Less compl
+Less complacency.

 Whether you are unemployed, fully employed, own a small business or run a big company, no one is taking anything for granted.
 We are hustling for every opportunity.
 No one is too busy, too wealthy or too arrogant to pay attention to what's going on in the economy.
 I've noticed that service is better, from a hostess happy to see me when I enter a restaurant to attentive service at the local hardware store to receiving a call from a bank manager where I keep my business account, thanking me for my patronage.
 A couple of years ago, I offered to donate items for the annual silent auction that benefits my sons' school.
 I never heard back.
 This year, the chief fundraiser reached out to me two months in advance, specifically asking if I'd like to donate.
 Companies that used to dismiss the buying power of women are now courting the female audience.
 (My thanks to @kenherron for bringing this last example to my attention.)
 Last year, I barely did any business development for my coaching and consulting business, and I had my best year ever.
 This month alone, I'm attending three in-person networking events, creating new products, and helping to plan a business panel for my college alumni group.
 None of this would have happened without the recession.
-Photo by Seattle Municipal Archives
+Photo by Seattle Municipal Archives- More incentive and time to connect.
+This takes on different forms–getting together for coffee, writing an email or a LinkedIn invitation, attending networking events, following others on Twitter.
+High school and college classmates who I haven't heard from in decades have friended me on Facebook.
+As the economic climate has gotten harsher, people are turning to old and new friends alike, with questions like, "How are you faring?" and "What are you doing differently?"
+Over the last three months, I've noticed more people approaching me with "let's catch up" requests.

-.
+Getting back to the basics.
 True, some people are feeling that they can't afford more than the basics.
 But what I'm sensing is not resentment but rather relief.
 Conspicuous consumption is out.
 It's in poor taste these days to even think about keeping up with the Joneses.
 The simple things have a new shine to them.
 Can we be just as happy, nay even happier, with a home-cooked meal than a four-course dinner at a chic new restaurant?
 Okay, I may be stretching a bit.
 My point is that we have moved onto another track that can be just as satisfying as the old track and a lot more meaningful.
-Photo by Ella's Dad
+Photo by Ella's Dad- Increased gratitude.
+Decreased entitlement.
+Since the crash last fall, I have reminded myself how lucky I am to have my health, a wonderful family, work that I love and control over my own destiny.
+I also feel blessed to have the material things that I do–a reliable car, a place to live that I enjoy, and enough clothes in my closet that if I lost a few pieces, I wouldn't notice.
+A WSJ article even cites a "a growing "noncomplaining" movement that touts the belief that whining doesn't work as a strategy, and that happiness can be found through rituals such as writing in "gratitude journals.""

 The perspectives laden with anxiety, fear, and discouragement are still valid.
 It is what people are feeling.
 However, we don't need to only choose from the darkness that so many people are dishing out.
 We can choose to see the gifts sprouting from our current circumstances.
 A close friend calls this realistic optimism–seeing difficult situations for what they are and by focusing on what is good and true, you can find a way out.